KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-1-Second-A-Day by GaryLChew](https://github.com/GaryLChew/MMM-1-Second-A-Day)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-1-Second-A-Day.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-2Day-NOAA-Forecast by jinserk](https://github.com/jinserk/MMM-2Day-NOAA-Forecast)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-2Day-NOAA-Forecast.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.